ids-s1-20/project-team_404/README.md

 Season 5, ep 14:
 ·         Written by Alexa Junge
 ·         Directed bu Michael Lembeck
-·         Pheobe and Chandler spoke the most
+·         Pheobe, Chandler and Rachel spoke the most
 ·         (data not available)
 What happened?
 The gang found out about Monica and Chandler being in a relationship.